theNestruo/z80-asm-meter-vscode/README.md

 </details>

-### Inlay hints (experimental)
+### Inlay hints

 This extension can provide inlay hints (additional information about source code that is rendered inline).
-Particularly, it can show timing of the execution flow of subroutines (up to the first unconditional exit point), and timing of the execution flow up to conditional exit points.
+Particularly, it can show timing of the execution flow of subroutines (up to the first unconditional exit point), and timing of the execution flow up to conditional and unconditional exit points.

 ![Inlay hints](images/inlay-hints.png)